masda-gib/MxRpg/Markdown/4_1 Base Classes.md

 >> ==Core, Tier 1, Tokens: D + D==
 >> ==Prereq.: Clerical Magic==
 >>
->> You gain 1 spell slot per day for each spell level up to your Arcane Bonus that can only be used to cast a domain spell.
+>> You gain 1 spell slot per day for each spell level up to your Divine Bonus that can only be used to cast a domain spell.
 >>
 >> You can also channel divine energy CHA times per day.
-This is activated as a Standard Action.
 You can heal or harm with your energy.
-The effects depend on your choice of positive, negative or chaos energy selected with Clerical Magic.
+The effects depend on your domain chosen with Divine Magic.
 >>
->> Channel strength is 1 + Tier.
+>> Channel Energy is activated as a Standard Action and affects all valid targets within a 30ft burst.
+Channel strength is 1 + Tier.

 <p/>
->>> **Flowing Channel**
+>>> **Devoted Channel**
 >>> ==Core, Tier 2, Tokens: D + D==
->>> ==Prereq.: Divine Channel==
+>>> ==Prereq.: Divine Channel, Extra Domain==
 >>>
->>> You gain the channel divine energy effect of your first domain.
-Additionally you gain the channel energy effect of either your second domain or one associated energy effect (e.g. order, balance, freedom for positive) for your selected energy of Clerical Magic.
+>>> You gain the channel divine energy effect of your extra domain.
 >>>
 >>> Add your Tier to the times per day you can use channel divine energy.
 >>>
 >>> You can regain some used spell slots per short rest.
 You regain your Divine Bonus spell levels that can be split among multiple slots.

 <p/>
 >>> **Divine Power**